ballerina-attic/community/gsoc-proposals-2022.md

 3. [https://github.com/ballerina-platform/ballerina-lang](https://github.com/ballerina-platform/ballerina-lang)
 4. [https://microsoft.github.io/language-server-protocol/specifications/specification-current/](https://microsoft.github.io/language-server-protocol/specifications/specification-current/)

-### Idea 2: Real-Time Web-Based Chat with Web Sockets and notifications
+### Idea 2: Real-Time Web-Based Chat with Web Sockets and Notifications

-The objective of this project is to demonstrate cloud native capabilities of the Ballerina programming language.
-Once implemented, this project will serve as a good example for the community to follow and implement end-to-end event driven programming use cases with Ballerina.
+The objective of this project is to demonstrate the cloud-native capabilities of the Ballerina programming language.
+Once implemented, this project will serve as a good example for the community to follow and implement end-to-end event-driven programming use cases with Ballerina.
 This will be a continuing effort and only the initial steps will be taken during GSoC.

-The Ballerina standard library has rich support for writing real-time applications and event driven programming.
+The Ballerina standard library has rich support for writing real-time applications and event-driven programming.
 This project requires making use of Ballerina’s capabilities to implement a real-time interactive chat application.
 The application contains the following components:

-1. Frontend - Written as an SPA (single page application) for users to sign in an chat with other users
+1. Frontend - Written as a SPA (single page application) for users to sign in and chat with other users
 2. Message Service - REST API to manage chat information
-3. Message Service (Web Socket) - Written as a websocket service to send new chat messages in real-time and receive new chat messages in real-time
+3. Message Service (Web Socket) - Written as a WebSocket service to send new chat messages in real-time and receive new chat messages in real-time
 4. Notification service - Emails the recipient if the recipient isn’t online
 5. Storage service - Handles media added to chats

-Initial implementation will support only direct chats.
-Message service will send an event to a kafka topic if the recipient is not online.
+The initial implementation will support only direct chats.
+Message service will send an event to a Kafka topic if the recipient is not online.
 The notification service will consume the event and will send an email to the recipient notifying about the new message.

 **Expected Outcomes**

-1. All components mentioned above to be implemented in the Ballerina programming language
+1. All components mentioned above are to be implemented in the Ballerina programming language
-2. Notification service should guarantee exactly once delivery
+2. Notification service should guarantee exactly-once delivery
 3. Deployment descriptors to deploy the application into a k8s cluster
 4. Documentation explaining the architecture and the implementation details
 5. A blog post containing the overall implementation steps